reposense/RepoSense/docs/user_guide.md

 ![dashboard](images/dashboard.png)

-It is consisted of three main parts: [Tool Bar](#tool-bar), [Chart Panel](#chart-panel) and [Code Panel](#code-panel).
+It consists of three main parts: [Tool Bar](#tool-bar), [Chart Panel](#chart-panel) and [Code Panel](#code-panel).

 ### Tool Bar
 The tool bar at the top provides a set of filters that control the chart panel.
 From right to left, the filters are:
 - Sorting: Users can sort by:
 	- Total Contribution: the amount of lines written by the author did in the latest version of the project
 	- Variance: The variance of contribution of all commits.
 This indicates whether the author is contributing regularly or just rushing before deadlines and milestones.
-This can be useful for instructors of student projects, e.g. CS2103
+This can be useful for instructors of student projects, e.g. [Addressbook](https://github.com/se-edu/addressbook-level4).
 	- Author Name
 	- Team Name: The name of the organization of the repository
 - Interval: Interval refers to amount of time one single ramp represents.
 Users can choose two modes of time intervals: weekly (7 days)  and daily (1 day).